Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework

 \subsection{Domain-Specific Adaptive Framework}

-For the proposed unsupervised domain generalization person ReID (unDG-ReID), there are two key problems as below: 1) there is no label information in all source domains, and 2) the target domain could be different from all source domains from the data-distribution perspective.
-Therefore, most of existing DG-ReID or UDA-ReID methods cannot be directly applied to deal with the unDG-ReID.
+For the proposed unsupervised domain generalization person ReID (UDG-ReID), there are two key problems as below: 1) there is no label information in all source domains, and 2) the target domain could be different from all source domains from the data-distribution perspective.
+Therefore, most of existing DG-ReID or UDA-ReID methods cannot be directly applied to deal with the UDG-ReID.

-For the former issue, in the unDG-ReID task, we need to generate the pseudo-labels for all source domains, thus the discriminative feature representation is required for each unlabeled sample.
+For the former issue, in the UDG-ReID task, we need to generate the pseudo-labels for all source domains, thus the discriminative feature representation is required for each unlabeled sample.
 However, since there is the domain gap between different source domains, if we utilize a completely shared path for all source domains in the backbone network during training, each domain will be disturbed each other during pseudo-labeling.
 As shown in Fig.~\ref{fig02} (a), the model trained on the MSMT17 dataset can obtain a better performance than the model jointly trained on MSMT17 and other datasets when evaluated on MSMT17.
 It is worth noting that we do not provide the label information for all training samples in the experiment.
 Besides, we report the clustering evaluation of unlabeled training data on MSMT17, as shown in Fig.~\ref{fig02} (b), and there is the similar pattern to Fig.~\ref{fig02} (a).
 This reveals that jointly training model using multiple unlabeled datasets (\ie, domains) reduces the robustness of features due to the domain gap between different training domains, which decreases the reliability of pseudo-labels.
-Therefore, for unDG-ReID, we need to deal with this issue.
+Therefore, for UDG-ReID, we need to deal with this issue.